Timeline: Toward a Fisheries Agreement for the International Waters of the Central Arctic Ocean

-Here’s a timeline citing progress towards this agreement:
+Here’s a timeline citing progress toward this agreement.

-The U.S. Senate introduces Senate Joint Resolution 17 declaring, “the United States should initiate international discussions and take necessary steps with other Arctic nations to negotiate an agreement or agreements for managing migratory, trans-boundary, and straddling fish stocks in the Arctic Ocean.”
+Senator Ted Stevens (R-AK) introduces S.J.Res.
+17, which declares that “the United States should initiate international discussions and take necessary steps with other Arctic nations to negotiate an agreement or agreements for managing migratory, trans-boundary, and straddling fish stocks in the Arctic Ocean.”

 Arctic sea ice plummets to the lowest levels since satellite measurements began in 1979.
-Nearly 40 percent of the high seas of the Central Arctic Ocean, or CAO, are ice free.
+Nearly 40 percent of the high seas of the CAO are ice-free.